Kartoffel/WTherm/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Everything in the report folder was released under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0** International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/